mincong-h/mincong-h.github.io/_posts/2019-12-08-typesafe-config.md

 ## Overview

-Recently I discovered an awesome Java library about configuration --- [Typesafe Config](https://github.com/lightbend/config).
+Recently I discovered an awesome Java library about configuration --- Typesafe Config ([GitHub](https://github.com/lightbend/config)).
 It supports Java properties, JSON and a human-friendly JSON superset.
 It can load resources from different places: files, URLs, classpath.
 It supports types, loading convention, substitutions, properties merging, etc. It's why I'm very excited to show what I learned to you.